 Still not convinced?
 Here are five reasons to pursue your BSN:

 At least 18 states, including New York, New Jersey and Oklahoma, are seriously considering legislation that would require nurses to obtain a BSN degree within 10 years of licensure.
 The American Nurses Association and the Institute of Medicine (IOM) strongly support the push toward advanced nursing education.
 In 2011, the IOM released The Future of Nursing, which recommends that 80 percent of all nurses have a BSN degree by 2020.

 Reason #2: Increased earning potential

 Statistics show that BSN nurses, on average, earn more than ADN-prepared nurses.
-According to Payscale.com, the median salary for BSN-prepared nurses is $62, 674; for ADN nurses, it's $50, 565.
+According to the Bureau of Labor Statistic (2017), the mean annual wage for BSN-RSN nurses is $73,550; for ADN nurses, these figures are lower.

-That difference is largely because BSN nurses are prepared to take on higher-paying jobs, such as those in management.
+That difference is largely because BSN nurses are prepared to take on positions that offer more pay, such as those in management.
 Some health care organizations, though, are willing to pay a premium for BSN nurses.
-Others, such as North Shore-LIJ Health System in New York, are only hiring nurses with BSN degrees (or nurses willing to obtain a BSN within five years of employment).
+Others, such as North Shore-LIJ Health System in New York, are only recruiting nurses with BSN degrees (or nurses willing to obtain a BSN within five years of employment).

 Reason #3: Enhanced job skills